General: Frequently Asked Questions:

 Q: Does it hurt?

-A: SofTap® is the gentlest method you will find for implanting permanent color into the skin.
+A: SofTap®, Microblading and Powderbrows are gentle methods to implant permanent color into the skin.
 The sensation is said to be similar to tweezing.
-If you are sensitive, I will use topical anesthetic on your eyebrows.
-Lips and eyeliner always require topical anesthetic.
+I will use topical anesthetic to minimize discomfort.

 Q: Does it look natural?

-A: Yes, with the SofTap® method, you can have natural looking makeup, 24/7.
+A: Yes, with the above-listed methods, you can have natural looking makeup, 24/7.
 Because this process is done by hand, it is easy to avoid harsh, dark, and unnatural permanent makeup.

 Q: Do I get a say in how my makeup is done?